RILAB/rilab.github.io/markdown/people.md

 * Dianne is a 4th year student in [Integrated Genetics and Genomics](http://biosci3.ucdavis.edu/GradGroups/GGG/Default.aspx), working on the genomics of *Prunus*.

-**Laura Vann**

-* Laura is a 5th year student in [Integrated Genetics and Genomics](http://biosci3.ucdavis.edu/GradGroups/GGG/Default.aspx), working on the molecular ecology of Joshua Trees and teosinte.

 ### Staff

 [**Vince Buffalo**](http://www.vincebuffalo.com/) <a href="https://twitter.com/vsbuffalo"><img src="http://www.rilab.org/images/Twitter_logo_blue.png" style="width: 15px;"></a>